DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Introduction

+In this paper, we tackle the device assignment problem in an asynchronous WC system by introducing \textsc{Doppler}, a reinforcement learning–based framework that adopts a learning-by-doing paradigm to optimize device placement.
+While prior work \citet{addanki2019placeto,zhou2019gdp,mirhoseini2017device} learns a single placement policy, \textsc{Doppler} learns efficient kernel assignments through a dual-policy sequential decision scheme.
+The first policy selects the next kernel (vertex in the dataflow graph) to assign by traversing the partially assigned dataflow graph in a manner that approximates the non-deterministic flow of ``time,'' while the second policy determines the GPU placement of that kernel to balance load and minimize communication.
+This separation captures both execution dynamics and hardware constraints, producing assignments tailored to stochastic WC execution.

-\textsc{Doppler} uses a three-stage framework for training and deploying the dual policy.
-In Stage I (offline), the policies are trained in a supervised fashion to obey simple heuristics such as ``put producers and consumers together''.
-In Stage II (offline), the policies are trained using reinforcement learning, where each assignment produced by the policies is ``deployed'' in a simulated WC system and the reward is computed using the simulated running time.
-In Stage III (online), the policies are deployed in a real-life WC system. \textsc{Doppler} enables these policies to be continuously refined using reinforcement learning, where the reward is computed using observed WC system running times.
+Moreover, \textsc{Doppler} employs a three-stage framework for training its dual policies.
+Stage I (offline) uses supervised learning to train the policies to follow simple heuristics, such as co-locating neighboring vertices on the same device.
+Stage II (offline) transitions to reinforcement learning: the policies generate assignments that are “executed” in a simulated WC system, with rewards computed from the simulated runtime.
+Stage III (online) deploys the trained policies in a real WC system, where they are continuously refined through reinforcement learning using rewards derived from observing assignment runtimes, and the policies are recursively updated as the system executes.

-Our contributions are the following: (1) We investigate the device assignment problem in a multi-GPU system under a work-conserving scheduler, aiming to enhance parallelization strategies during deployment; (2) We adopt a dual policy learning approach to first learn the approximated traversing order of nodes before assigning them to devices, enabling a better and an efficient learning process; (3) We propose \textsc{Doppler}, a three-stage training framework to improve scheduling efficiency on the fly by continuously training it during deployment, along with two pretraining stages to accelerate convergence in deployment; and (4) Our experiments show that \textsc{Doppler} achieves up to 62.5$\%$ lower execution times than the best baseline. \textsc{Doppler} achieves a further runtime reduction compared to a strong baseline (our own, special-purpose \textsc{EnumerativeOptimizer}) by up to 13.8$\%$.
+Our contributions are the following: (1) We investigate the device assignment problem in a multi-GPU system under a WC system; (2) We introduce a dual-policy learning approach to first learn the approximated traversal order of nodes before assigning them to devices; (3) We propose \textsc{Doppler}, a three-stage training framework to improve scheduling efficiency on the fly by continuously training during deployment, along with two pretraining stages to accelerate convergence during deployment; (4) Our experiments show that \textsc{Doppler} achieves up to 52.7$\%$ lower execution times compared to the best baseline. \textsc{Doppler} also achieves a significant runtime reduction compared to a stronger baseline that we designed (\textsc{EnumerativeOptimizer}), by up to 13.8$\%$.